mqxym/hypixel-autotip/README.md

 1. Download the Minecraft Console Client & the 2 files in this repository
 2. Copy all the files in one folder
 3. Edit the MinecraftClient.ini and add your e-mail as login
-4. Start the Console Client and when logged into Hypixel use the command `/script Autotip.cs`
+4. Start the Console Client and login on your browser with the Microsoft login
+5. When logged into Hypixel use the command
+`/script Autotip.cs`
-5. Now you're all set and it should tip every hour
+6. Now you're all set and it should tip every hour